Les Brasiers ne s'éteignent jamais

-Les Brasiers ne s'éteignent jamais is a 1986 tabletop game adventure published by Jeux Descartes for Maléfices.
+Les Brasiers ne s'éteignent jamais is a 1986 role-playing game adventure published by Jeux Descartes for Maléfices.

 Contents

 Les Brasiers ne s'éteignent jamais is an adventure in which the town of Loudun is the setting, where the player characters—descendants of those entangled in the infamous 17th-century demonic possession scandal—must confront the lingering shadows of ancestral guilt and occult legacy.